bhattlab/phanta/README.md

 	--configfile /full/path/to/cloned/repo/testing/config_test.yaml \
 	--jobs 99 --cores 1 --max-threads 16

 When execution has completed, please check that your `test_dataset` directory has an empty file called `pipeline_completed.txt`.
 You should also have two new subdirectories in `test_dataset` - `classification` and `final_merged_outputs` - which should have identical contents to the corresponding subdirectories in the `testing` subdirectory of your cloned repository.
-The intermediate *krak files are not provided in the `classification` subdirectory for size reasons.
+You will also have two additional files ending in `*krak` within `test_dataset/classification/intermediate`.

 ## Basic Usage